 You don't want to sound tired, burned out, or bored.
 Naturally, no one does, but often we're not aware how we sound.
 Here are a few quick tips to help you sound better right away.

 Singers and actors know this is important.
 For interview purposes, a short conversation or a little singing should do the trick.

 Have some on-hand during the interview.
 A quick sip can clear up a dry, scratchy throat.
 If you have a particularly sore throat then warm water with honey and lemon will help you battle through.

 We all tend to speed up when we're nervous or excited.

 4. Be mindful - listen to yourself.

 Take a moment in an interview to consider how you sound and be sure you're not talking too loud, too fast etc.

 If you find a great employee, and want to make sure they have a smooth transition onto your team, we've got a new employee checklist for you.
 But first, you may want to do some additional screening with an employment verification letter.

-If you need more candidates to interview in the first place, have a look at out guide to using social for recruiting, or use our tool to post your job to 100+ job boards with just a few clicks, or taps.
+If you need more candidates to interview in the first place, have a look at our guide to using social for recruiting.